Gunnison-Crested Butte Tourism and Prosperity Partnership (TAPP)

-The Tourism and Prosperity Partnership (known as the Gunnison-Crested Butte Tourism Association was born in 2002 by popular vote of the people in Gunnison County.
-The ballot issue was to create a Local Marketing District for the purpose of marketing the destination as a whole.
-The vote allowed an increase in the Lodging tax from 1.9% to 4%.
+The Tourism and Prosperity Partnership (known as the Gunnison-Crested Butte Tourism Association from 2002-2019) was born in 2002 by popular vote of the people in Gunnison County.
+The ballot issue created a Local Marketing District for the purpose of marketing the Gunnison Valley.
+The vote allowed the lodging tax to increase from 1.9% to 4%.
 The tax applies to rooms and accommodations rented to customers for less than 30-day periods.
-Since its founding, the Tourism Association has been responsible for marketing the Gunnison Valley as a year-round vacation destination.
+Since its founding, TAPP has been responsible for marketing the Gunnison Valley as a year-round vacation destination.

-The Tourism Association’s primary funding source is through an annual contract with the Gunnison County Local Marketing District.
-The Tourism Association also seeks grants from local and regional funding organizations, such as the Colorado Tourism Office.
+TAPP’s primary funding source is through an annual contract with the Gunnison County Local Marketing District.
+TAPP also seeks grants from local and regional funding organizations, such as the Colorado Tourism Office.